-A puppy barking can seem really cute at first, but if you let it get out of hand it can soon become a problem for you, your neighbors and visitors to your home.
-Learn the causes and discover 5 easy ways to stop your puppy or dog barking.
+A puppy barking can seem really cute at first, but if you let it get out of hand it can soon become a problem for you, your neighbors and for visitors to your home.
+Learn what causes your puppy to be vocal and discover 5 easy ways to stop your puppy barking.

 Puppies don't speak, they bark; it's their way of communicating with us.